pulumi/pulumi-terraform-bridge/dynamic/README.md

    └── version.go
 ```

-The dynamic provider layer is by-design as simple and straight-forward as possible.
-Each package does one
+The dynamic provider layer consists by design of small, specialized packages.
-thing only and there isn't that much code.
-As of time of writing, the entire `dynamic` folder is only 2288
+As of time of writing, the entire `dynamic` folder is only 2288 lines of go code[^1].
-lines of go code[^1].
-I'll go through each package in turn.
+Let's go through each package in turn.

 [^1]: `loc --exclude '*._test.go'`

 ### `package main`

 `package main` is responsible for launching a Pulumi provider and setting up the parameterize call.
 It does
-this by calling [`pf/tfbridge.Main`](https://pkg.go.dev/github.com/pulumi/pulumi-terraform-bridge/pf@v0.38.0/tfbridge#Main), passing in an empty PF provider (from
+this by calling [`pf/tfbridge.Main`](https://pkg.go.dev/github.com/pulumi/pulumi-terraform-bridge/pf@v0.38.0/tfbridge#Main), passing in an empty Terraform Plugin Framework provider (from
 [`pf/proto.Empty()`](https://pkg.go.dev/github.com/pulumi/pulumi-terraform-bridge/pf@v0.38.0/proto#Empty)). [`pf/tfbridge.ProviderMetadata`](https://pkg.go.dev/github.com/pulumi/pulumi-terraform-bridge/pf@v0.38.0/tfbridge#ProviderMetadata) allows overriding the `Parameterize` and
 `GetSchema` call (and we override both).